 So here it is, my lovely boot room which resulted from a lightbulb moment during obsessive planning of our renovation.
 (Being a little space that is tucked away, it is tricky to photograph so the perspective looks a bit strange sometimes, but I assure you everything is plumb and centralised as it should be!)

 The carpenter did a wonderful job of bringing my design to life.
 I often steal into the hallway to look at it (with heart eyes) and feel very lucky to have this space in my home.
 Amazing what a bit of thoughtful design can do for a home, don’t you think?
-It may only be little in comparison to a country house boot room, but it is so very useful for us (it keeps the hallway completely clear of clutter which makes me very happy) and so very beautiful – am I allowed to say that?
+It may only be little in comparison to a country house boot room, but it is so very useful (it keeps the hallway completely clear of clutter) and so very beautiful – am I allowed to say that?
 Because I do think it’s absolutely gorgeous! ☺️